What is systemic lupus

 - severe fatigue

-- rash on cheeks and nose called “butterfly” rash
+- a rash on the cheeks and nose, which is called a “butterfly rash”

 - hair loss

 - fingers turning white or blue and tingling when cold, which is known as Raynaud’s phenomenon

 Lupus symptoms are also symptoms of many other diseases, which makes diagnosis tricky.
 If you have any of these symptoms, see your doctor.
 Your doctor can run tests to gather the information needed to make an accurate diagnosis.

 Causes of SLE